 If you’d like to learn more, please contact us, or click on the links below to directly connect to the programs.

 The Research Valley Innovation Center (RVIC) is a science and technology incubator/accelerator.
-The RVIC is a partnership between Texas A&M University System’s Office of Technology Commercialization, the Texas A&M Health Science Center, and The Research Valley Partnership.Research Valley International Gateway (RVIG)
+The RVIC is a partnership between Texas A&M University System’s Office of Technology Commercialization, the Texas A&M Health Science Center, and The Research Valley Partnership.Learn more about The Garage – an open innovation and co-working space for biotech, clean energy and information technology startups.
+Research Valley International Gateway (RVIG)

 The Research Valley International Gateway helps businesses rapidly and inexpensively enter the US marketplace.

 Small Business Development Center (SBDC) The Research Valley Small Business Development Center helps new businesses develop and grow through hands-on consulting assistance, or practical and affordable business workshops.

-Startup Aggieland is a resource for all students enrolled at Texas A&M University in College Station.
+Startup Aggieland Startup Aggieland is a resource for all students enrolled at Texas A&M University in College Station.
 Any major.
 Any level of study.
 They offer free walk-in assistance during office hours or after-hours by appointment.
 Member of the National Business Incubator Association.
 Startup Aggieland does not take equity stakes in student startups.
 Students retain control of their intellectual property.
 Strategic legal partners provide free trademark protection and preparation of provisional patents for patentable IP.
 They offer a student-managed seed capital fund for our startups.

 Texas Cooperative Extension The Texas Cooperative Extension program transfers new knowledge and technologies from a research environment through natural resources, family and consumer sciences, youth and community development as well as production agriculture.
 County Extension agents serve as community educators and are supported by Extension specialists who provide research and educational resources.
 Extension serves all 254 Texas counties through 12 district centers and 250 county offices, employing more than 950 professional educators located across the state.Center for New Ventures and Entrepreneurship